brunograndecom/memiah-centos6-wordpress/README.md

 Builds httpd, mysql, php and wordpress on to an existing centos 6.5 vagrant box.
 Httpd is configured with a self signed certificate.

+Ports 443 and 22 (not particularly secured) are open.
+22 for ssh convenience.

 ## Requirements

 * vagrant 1.7.x+ [vagrant 1.7.x+](https://www.vagrantup.com/ "Vagrant")